 Turn up the metabolic heat.
 Work smarter, not harder.

-Finally, I offer some TIPS to begin making a shift in your metabolic environment.
+Finally, I offer these TIPS to shift your metabolic environment.

 - Avoid snacking.
-Ideally, eat three times a day with 5 hours in between meals.
+Eat three times a day with 5 hours in between meals.

-- Include protein, healthy fat and low glycemic carbohydrates with each meal.
+- Include protein, healthy fat and fibre with each meal.

 - Eat mindfully.
 Slow down and chew food thoroughly.
 This has a profound impact on digestion, satiety and appetite control.

-- Eat an anti-inflammatory diet which includes adequate healthy fat and fewer servings of animal products.
+- Eat an anti-inflammatory plant based diet which includes adequate healthy fat.
+Weight loss is difficult with on-going inflammation.

 - Eat 30+ grams of fibre daily.
-If you eat more fibre you tend to consume fewer calories overall.
-Also, you will absorb fewer calories from the food you eat and have a healthier microbiome.
+Those who eat more fibre have better appetite regulation and tend to consume fewer calories overall.
+By increasing fibre, you also absorb fewer calories from the food you eat and have a healthier microbiome.
+If this is difficult because of digestive symptoms, you will need to tackle that first.
+Reach out, I can help.

 An effective weight loss strategy is about more than diet and exercise.
 There are hormonal, psychological and lifestyle factors to consider.
 Successful weight loss involves creating the correct metabolic environment, making appropriate food choices and including the necessary lifestyle modifications to support and sustain weight loss.